 Students may receive marks (out of 100) for assignments, exams, etc. The marks awarded do not appear on transcripts.
 They are used to calculate the letter grades that will be awarded at the end of the course.
 Marks are merely a means to an end, which is the determination of the appropriate grades.
-They can provide useful feedback during the course, but the award of a mark

-11 https://www.tru.ca/shared/assets/BRD_10-0_Academic_Accommodations42574.pdf does not automatically determine the grade to be awarded, which depends in part on the grade distribution rules in the Grading Policy set out below.
+They can provide useful feedback during the course, but the award of a mark does not automatically determine the grade to be awarded, which depends in part on the grade distribution rules in the Grading Policy set out below.